ht0x/nft-marketplace-solidity-react/README.md

 # NFT marketplace
-Build a NFT marketplace from scratch
+Build a NFT marketplace from scratch.